 As discussed in Note 5, in 2009, the Company issued 3.75% Convertible Senior Notes due 2014 (the "Convertible Notes").
 The Company settled the outstanding face value of the Convertible Notes in cash at maturity on October 1, 2014.
 The conversion spread associated with the conversion of the Convertible Notes was settled in shares of the Company's common stock.
 Pursuant to a note hedge, as discussed more fully in Note 5, the Company also received and cancelled an equal number of shares of its common stock at maturity.
-The effect of potentially issuable shares under the conversion spread for the year ended December 31, 2012 was the equivalent of approximately 3.8 million shares of common stock outstanding.
-Because the Company had a loss from continuing operations during 2012, these incremental shares were excluded from the computation of dilutive earnings per share for that period as the effect of their inclusion would have been anti-dilutive.

-In connection with the issuance of the Convertible Notes, the Company sold common stock purchase warrants to counterparties affiliated with the initial purchasers of the Convertible Notes whereby the warrant holders may purchase shares of the Company's common stock.
-The effect of potentially issuable shares under these warrants for 2012 was the equivalent of approximately 1.3 million shares of common stock outstanding.
-Because the Company had a loss from continuing operations during 2012, these incremental shares were excluded from the computation of diluted earnings per share for that period as the effect of their inclusion would have been anti-dilutive.
+In connection with the issuance of the Convertible Notes, the Company sold common stock purchase warrants to counterparties affiliated with the initial purchasers of the Convertible Notes whereby the warrant holders could purchase shares of the Company's common stock.
 At separate times during 2014, the Company modified the agreements with each of the note hedge counterparties to cash settle a portion of the warrants as described in Note 5.
+As a result of these modifications, the warrants were settled in cash during 2014 and the first quarter of 2015 and did not affect the calculation of diluted earnings per share for 2015 or 2014.

 In 2014 and 2013, in connection with the repurchase of portions of the Convertible Notes, the Company entered into agreements with the note hedge counterparties to proportionately reduce the number of Purchased Options (as defined below) and the warrants as described above and in Note 5.
 Each of these agreements were considered modifications to the Purchased Options and warrants (as applicable), and based on the terms of the agreements, the Company recognized a charge of \$5.4 million and \$4.9 million in 2014 and 2013, respectively.
 The charge for 2014 was recorded as an increase to accumulated deficit and derivative liabilities, as the liabilities were settled in cash, and the 2013 charge was recorded as an increase to accumulated deficit and additional paid-in-capital, as the obligation was settled in shares, in the accompanying consolidated balance sheets.
-These charges also represent a deduction from net income in calculating net income available to common stockholders and earnings per share available to common stockholders in the settled in cash, and as such, have been excluded from the calculation of diluted earnings per share for 2014.
+These charges also represent a deduction from net income in calculating net income available to common stockholders and earnings per share available to common stockholders in the accompanying consolidated statements of operations.